corgibytes/styleguide/content-style-guide/10-writing-email-newsletters.html.md

 ## Basics

-Our email newsletters help empower and inform MailChimp users.
+Our email newsletters help empower and inform Corgibytes users.
 Here are the most common types of content we send by email:

 - Product and feature announcements
 - Tips for getting the most out of existing products and features
 - Regular monthly newsletters
-- Industry-based newsletters (MailChimp for Nonprofits)
+- Industry-based newsletters (Corgibytes for Nonprofits)
-- Automated series (Getting Started with MailChimp)
+- Automated series (Getting Started with Corgibytes)
 - Event invitations and information about online courses
 - System alerts about changes to functionality or scheduled maintenance
 - Internal newsletters